aanumi/Election-Analysis/README.md

 ## ELECTION AUDIT RESULTS
-Some important metrics identified in this election audit analysis are listed and analyzed below, with an image showing a summary of all discussed results displayed as well:
+Some important metrics identified in this election audit analysis are listed and analyzed below, with an image showing a summary of all discussed results displayed:

 	◦	A total of 369,711 votes were cast in the election.
 	◦	The breakdown of results by county showing the number of votes, and percentage of votes for each county are listed below: